 Elisha picked up his gun and hurled it at the automaton’s back.
 “Over here, fuckface!” he yelled.
 “High Councillor’s son.
 Unarmed and helpless.
 Should make quite the trophy; don’tcha want me?”
-The golem took the bait, turned, and lunged at him.
+The machina took the bait, turned, lunged at him.
 “Atta boy!”
 The Prefect dodged out of the way last-minute while Devisha pursued.

 “I can do it if I can get at its eyes,” puffed Jules.

 “How the hell you plan on doing that?” shouted the Master-General.